Swallowtail23/mtgc/README.md

 The app/site uses three filesystem locations:

 - website files, typically hosted under /var/www
-- application shell scripts, ini file - typically located under /opt
+- application shell scripts, ini file - default is in /opt/mtg/
-- log location
+- log location, default is in /var/log/mtg

 Setup:

 - Create a new folder at /opt/mtg
-- Copy the ini file from /setup (see next section)
+- Copy the ini file from /setup (see next section) to /opt/mtg
-- Copy the shell script samples from /setup to /opt/mtg, these are used to call bulk scripts.
-Alter them as needed so they point to where the bulk scripts are.
+- Copy the shell script samples from /setup to /opt/mtg, these are used to call bulk scripts
+- Alter shell scripts as needed so they point to where the bulk scripts are located (e.g. default /var/www/mtgnew/bulk)
 - Make sure the logfile location specified in the ini file exists and is web-server-writable (e.g. /var/log/mtg/mtgapp.log)
 - Make sure the ImgLocation folder (see ini file) exists and is web-server-writable, and is presented to be served as 'cardimg' folder in Apache (I use a soft-link from /opt/mtg/cardimg to a drive with sufficient space)
-- Make sure there is a json folder in the Imglocation folder (used for scryfall json files)
+- Make sure there is a web-server-readable/writeable json folder in the Imglocation folder (used for scryfall json files)

 ### Ini file ###
 - The application expects an ini file located at: /opt/mtg/mtg_new.ini (path can be changed in ini.php if required)
-- Apache must be able to read AND write this file
+- Your web server must be able to read AND write this file
-- Setting tier to dev or prod changes the header colour (dev - green, prod - blue)
+- Setting 'tier' to dev or prod changes the header colour (dev - green, prod - blue)
 - It must include:

 Ini file content: